Alaska airlines flight attendant app

 Solution

-Introduce a new “on-the-go”, to what was previously called “SpotOn”… in-crew solution that is easily accessible, provides quick assistance, and doesn’t need any prior training to use were a few of the design goals we aimed to achieve.
+Introduce a new “on-the-go”, to what was previously called “SpotOn”… in-crew solution that is easily accessible, provides quick assistance, and doesn’t need any prior training to use, were a few of the design goals we aimed to achieve.

-My Role and Process
+My Role

 UX, UI, Product Design